ReadyMouse/BananaBetting/DEMO.md

 ![Screenshot of placing a bet: successful](screenshots/placed_bets_page.png)

-Now the bet is recorded in the database, since all funds at in the shielded pool to start, this bet doesn't require a blockchain transaction.
+Now the bet is recorded in the database, since all funds are in the shielded pool to start, this bet doesn't require a blockchain transaction.
 We just see it in the updated wallet balance.

 ![screenshot of new wallet balance](screenshots/post_bet_wallet_balance.png)